-Height: More than 100 feet at times; but usually 50 to 70 feet tall
+Height: The loblolly pine tree reaches more than 100 feet at times; but it is usually 50 to 70 feet tall

 Lifespan: Not particularly long-lived, but occasional specimens approach or exceed 200 years

 Fall Foliage: Green

 Range: Essentially a crescent-shaped swath of land from Delaware (east of the Appalachians), halfway down the Florida peninsula, and west to East Texas; most common in the piedmont

 Typical Habitat: Only climbs to about 2400 feet or so, but found in a variety of habitats below that level, including low-lying, swampy areas and exposed rocky outcrops

 The Loblolly Pine Tree: The Piedmont’s Premier Pioneer